 … three construction tools for prefix trees (magicians typically call these “branching/progressive anagrams”, though they actually have nothing to do with anagrams): the simple (Windows) classic from Peter Lipp, and two online versions, one from Maxime Helier, and a more specialized one from Kevin M. Dunn

-… two automated tools from mentalist Bart Nijs, one for simple forcing matrices (such as explained on this site), and one for the Jack London matrix force (used in numerous plots, beginning with London’s own “Almost Real Prediction”).
+… several automated tools from mentalist Bart Nijs, including one for simple forcing matrices (such as explained on this site), one for the Jack London matrix force (used in numerous plots, beginning with London’s own “Almost Real Prediction”), and one for generating number strips that can be used as Mental Logs.
+Additionally, Dor Engel offers a more specialized tool for the Jack London force, using only the set of integers from one to nine (meaning that only certain numbers can be forced)

 … a set of oracle-specific practice tools for readers (embodying a clearly-defined context for each reading):